prometheus/proposals/proposals/0070-binop-fill-modifier.md

 ## Alternatives

 * Do nothing and keep relying on the `or` operator to create default-valued series where needed.
 This is more cumbersome and less efficient, but avoids adding complexity to the binary operation syntax.
 * Introduce a separate function (e.g., `fill_missing(series, default_value)`) that can be applied to either side of a binary operation.
-This would avoid modifying the binary operation syntax, but it would make no sense in isolation, since it would always need to be paired with a binary operation.
+This would avoid modifying the binary operation syntax, but it would make no sense in isolation, since it would always need to be paired with a binary operation and then do a special cross-AST-node computation.
 * Call the modifier `outer` (similar to OUTER joins in SQL) and have it always fill in missing series on both sides with automatic default values (like `0` for addition).
 This would be less flexible than allowing users to specify the default value and individual sides to fill in.
+The naming would also be very SQL-like and not very in line with existing PromQL terminology.
 * Modify the operator syntax itself to indicate that missing series should be filled in.
-This would be more compact and more discoverable by autocompletion, but it's questionable whether this particular modifier should be treated as special as opposoed to all the other existing modifiers (`on`, `ignoring`, `group_left`, `group_right`).:
+This would be more compact and more discoverable by autocompletion, but it's questionable whether this particular modifier should be treated as special as opposoed to all the other existing modifiers (`on`, `ignoring`, `group_left`, `group_right`).
+E.g.:
   * `vector1 +? vector2`: Fill in missing series with an automatic default value (e.g., `0` for addition).
   * `vector1 +?=23 vector2` to indicate filling in missing series with `23`.
 But: How would this work for the left side only or right side only?